nkzinovyeva/React_personal_trainer/README.md

-# An Individual Final Project for the FrontEnd Development Course
+# Individual Final Project for the FrontEnd Development Course

 ### Link